Installation

 Note that the mlw-init container is intended for one-time execution only.
 It performs database initialization and then exits.
 It does not need to run continuously.

-Running Application Services
+Running Backend Services

 DATASOURCE_URL=r2dbc:postgresql://host.docker.internal:5432/mlw